jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   I need a way to convert a `string <https://docs.python.org/3/library/string.html?highlight=string#module-string>`_ to a number.

-* I want to try one of the :doc:`methods </functions/functions>` listed from ``test_string_methods_and_attributes`` to see if it will get me closer to a solution, but looking at the names listed does not give me enough information since I do not know what they do.
-I check the `python documentation <https://docs.python.org/3/library/string.html?highlight=string#module-string>`_ for extra details by using the `help system <https://docs.python.org/3/library/functions.html?highlight=dir#help>`_
+* I want to try one of the :doc:`methods </functions/functions>` listed from ``test_string_methods_and_attributes`` to see if it will get me closer to a solution.
+The names in the list do not give me enough information since I do not know what they do, so I check the `python documentation <https://docs.python.org/3/library/string.html?highlight=string#module-string>`_ for extra details by using the `help system <https://docs.python.org/3/library/functions.html?highlight=dir#help>`_

   .. code-block:: python

     def test_duration_when_given_hours_only(self):
         help(str)
     ...

   the terminal shows documentation for the `string <https://docs.python.org/3/library/string.html?highlight=string#module-string>`_ module.
 I scroll through reading through the descriptions for each :doc:`method </functions/functions>` until I see one that looks like it can solve my problem